 Project X² seeks to address issues of gender equality and parity at Whitworth and across the world.
 The organization focuses on three main areas: mentorship, awareness, and advocacy among young women and men at Whitworth University.

 The Psychology Club is an extension of Psi Chi and is new on campus this year.
 We hope to have fun events, guest speakers, and department involvement for the benefit of anyone interested.
 Psi Chi is a national honors society for psychology students.

 Our aim is to break down stigmas and stereotypes that are often associated with mental illness.
-Our goal is to create a comfortable environment where people feel safe sharing what they are struggling with.
+Our goal is to create a comfortable environment where everyone feels safe sharing their struggles.

-The Swing and Ballroom Dance Club is dedicated to providing a welcoming environment for members of the Whitworth and Spokane community to practice partner dancing.
+The Swing and Ballroom Dance Club is dedicated to providing a welcoming environment for members of the Whitworth and Spokane community to practice social dancing.

 The Whitworth Pre-Med/Science Club has two main goals.
 One of them is to provide information about careers in health professions.
 The other goal is to provide an outlet for science students to meet each other

 Building community around Science Fiction and Fantasy.
 Filled with games, amazing people, and food.